xevrion/Motixion/README.md

 - [x] Implement profile editing (username, profile picture)
 - [x] Allow users to view their own notes from logging sessions
 - [x] Add a feedback page for users unfamiliar with GitHub
+- [ ] Add option for night owls/all nighters to set custom sleep/wake times
 - [ ] Weekly/monthly reports and analytics
 - [ ] Group accountability mode for teams
 - [ ] Mobile app (React Native)